Gibonni – Libar

 your love for me

-like a bee in a cup of tea, while holding its breath
+like a bee in a spoon of tea, while holding its breath

 I have no reasons to fear